shoesCodeFor/100-days-of-code/log.md

 ### Day 29: February 11, 2017
 **Today's Progress**:  Started some practice problems at CodinGame.com.
 I was getting frustrated with being terrible at CodeFights.
 Today I did one excercise and it took about an hour and a half.

-**Thought's Progress**:  The structure of these challenges is ideal for me.
+**Thoughts:  The structure of these challenges is ideal for me.
 I noticed today that a little noticable progress like the leveling up in the games helps keep me going.
 I am swamped with school right now and it is hard to code for 'leisure' for an hour a day.

+### Day 30: February 12th, 2017
+**Today's Progress**: More at CodinGame.
+Solved one problem but it took me forever.
+I switched from JS to Java for my final solution.

+**Thoughts**:  There is more than one way to skin a cat and who ever came up with that expression is sick in the head.
+I will try and solve the second problem I started today tomorrow.

+### Day 30: February 13th, 2017
+**Today's progress**:  It was painful today.
+I spent 3 hours on the Chuck Norris Problem and I couldn't get anything to work.

+**Thoughts**:  Maybe I need to scrap everything.
+Sometimes that scares me after 3 plus hours coding on something.

+### Day 31: February 14th, 2017
+**Today's Progress**: Started on some PHP for a project I had over the summer.
+I am using the PHP 7 Docs to build classes for an API.
+I built one small class for another part of the project.
+Also spent some time on Codingame again.

+**Thoughts**: I finally understand the idea of abstraction or at least why it is good in principle.
+My thoughts on security were always that if someone wanted to hack your site(as a freelance dev) they would find you CPanel login and dump your DB tables.
+I am finally realizing on scalable apps and enterprise level development they have security teams that protect that side of Info Systems.
+As an engineer you are supposed to ensure there are no holes in your work.

+I don't mean to sound arrogant in the last part.
+It is really quite the opposite.
+I have never appreciated how difficult it is to implement good security and authentication and now most frameworks obscure passwords so a hack would have to use the apps own tech to extract data in a modern attack.

+### Day 32: February 15th, 2017
+**Today's Progress**: I tried to get a Laravel blog going.
+I got the page installed and created some changes on the Welcome view, but then I could not get the app to change routes.

+**Thoughts** I think something in Wordpress's .htaccess file prevents the routes from going through properly.
+It will forward from the default page to my welcome view but when go to a route directly it 404s from my Wordpress install 2 folders it parent.
+Throughly confused.
+I'll try this again on a fresh server next time(probably a Pi).

+## Day 33:  February 16th, 2017
+**Today's Progress** I completed a couple easy puzzles on CodeFights.com.

+**Thoughts**  I should really stick to less than 3 languages.
+I think I get a little lost in all the syntax.
+I know that there are equivalents in almost all languages know.
+I wasted 45 minuted and had 20+ lines of code trying to solve a problem today.
+Eventually I solved the same problem with 5 lines of Java.
+JavaScript totally screws with my brain and its loose data types.
+I had a test yesterday on Oracle PL/SQL for my Advanced Database Managment class and wrote <code>DBMS_OUTPUT.println()</code>
+in my program.
+My brain shorted out and made some weird PLSQL/JAVA hybrid.
+He didn't notice but I did. :(